 Dewitt Peters, a painter as was his father, had been sent by the United States Federal Security Agency in 1943 to teach English to Haitians at the government Lycee (school) in Port-au-Prince.
 During the long summer vacation, he discussed the idea of starting an art center with various young Haitian intellectuals who were equally enthusiastic.

-Restoring the building, organizing classes, and learning how to run a gallery ran it in the red for a number of months, until the Haitian government increased the month subsidy to $200, which was matched shortly thereafter by the U.S. Department of State.
-Since then, the budget for running the Centre d’Art has rarely exceeded $400 per month.
+Restoring the building, organizing classes, and learning how to run a gallery run a gallery resulted in a deficit for a number of months, until the Haitian government increased the month subsidy to $200, which was matched shortly thereafter by the U.S. Department of State.

 When tempera and fresco techniques were introduced in 1949 by a co-director of the Centre, Selden Rodman, Bishop Voegeli alone had the faith in the talent of the painters and the “courage to outface the hostility to unconventional art both inside and outside the church” to allow them to decorate the inside of his New Episcopal Cathedral.
 Today it is one of the “musts” of every tourist.
 (See Churches – Episcopal pp. 228)

-In 1950 a group of dissident painters left the Centre to form their own gallery—the Foyer des Arts Plastiques, and except for a few small galleries, founded by individual artists most good paintings find their way to the six principal Commercial galleries.
-(See Galleries – pp.149)
+In 1950, a group of dissident painters left the Centre to form their own gallery—the Foyer des Arts Plastiques, and except for a few small galleries founded by individual artists, most good paintings found their way to the six principal commercial galleries.
+Haitian art is definitely in transition.